-You can leverage some of the equity you have built up in your home to acquire another house.
+Coming up with money for a down payment on a new home is often the biggest struggles would-be homeowners face.
+However, if you already have a home, you can leverage some of the equity you have built up to acquire another house.
 You often pay less when you secure a second lien to your existing home, rather than taking out an actual purchase mortgage on the new home.
 However, there are also potential downsides to cashing out your home equity.

 Interest rates on primary residences are usually lower than on investment homes, because lenders work on the premise that you are less likely to default on loans tied to your primary home.
 You can tap into your existing home equity by taking out a cash-out refinance loan.
 When you do this, you extract enough cash to pay off your existing mortgage and get the cash you need to buy the new home.
 With a cash-out refinance, your total loan amount typically cannot exceed 80 percent of your home's value.
 Alternatively, you can leave your existing mortgage in place and take out a second loan in the form of an equity loan or line of credit.